Burcu Uyar

 In 2012, she performed in the Israeli Opera's production of Donizetti's Lucia di Lammermoor.
-Other roles in her repertoire include Donna Anna in Mozart's Don Giovanni, Gilda in Verdi's Rigoletto, Olympia in Les Contes d'Hoffmann by German-born French composer Jacques Offenbach, the title role in Massenet's Manon and the Queen of the Night in Die Zauberflote.
+Other roles in her repertoire include Donna Anna in Mozart's Don Giovanni, Gilda in Verdi's Rigoletto, Olympia in Les Contes d'Hoffmann by German-born French composer Jacques Offenbach, the title role in Massenet's Manon and the Queen of the Night in Die Zauberflöte.
 In 2018, she performed in La Traviata at the 9th International Istanbul Opera Festival and also at a performance commemorating the 10th anniversary of Turkish soprano Leyla Gencer's death.

-Uyar performed the coloratura soprano vocals in "İnsan İnsan", a centuries old poem by Alevi poet Muhyiddin Abdal that was set to music by Turkish composer Fazıl Say.
+Uyar performed the coloratura soprano vocals in "İnsan İnsan", a centuries-old poem by Alevi poet Muhyiddin Abdal that was set to music by Turkish composer Fazıl Say.